Tutorial

 bids_parent

-Parent directory; each distinct dataset value in the TSV becomes a sibling BIDS root underneath.
+Parent directory; each distinct dataset value becomes a sibling BIDS root underneath.
+Omit when using --project (output is the project).

 Options